CodeZak/best-nextjs-saas-boilerplates/contributing.md

 To suggest a new category:

-1. Ensure it's relevant to boilerplates and starter templates
+1. Ensure it's relevant to nextjs boilerplates and starter templates
 2. Add it in alphabetical order in the table of contents
 3. Create the corresponding section with a suitable description